MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 ### API expectation

-The std library in `Rust` provides an interface that is used like this:
+The std library in `Rust` provides an interface that could be used like this:
 ```rust
 let join_handle = std::thread::spawn(|| println!("Hello from my thread!"));
 join_handle.join().unwrap();